-The Capacity Planning Summary widget gives you a quick visual indication of usage and estimates when a meter, representing physical equipment or resources, will run out of capacity.
+The Capacity Planning Summary card gives you a quick visual indication of usage and estimates when a meter, representing physical equipment or resources, will run out of capacity.
 This helps ensure that you have enough to run your workloads, and alerts you to take action when needed, to prevent a shortage from becoming an outage.

 Understanding the summary chart